-STUDY: Nagging mums with high expectations raise successful daughters
+STUDY: Nagging mothers with high expectations raise successful daughters

 Cue nagging moms everywhere: "I told you so"